nerdswords/yet-another-cloudwatch-exporter/README.md

 Written without much golang experience.
 Would love to get feedback :))

 # Features
-* Stop worrying about your aws IDs - Discovery of ec2, elb, rds, elasticsearch, elasticache resources automatically through tags
+* Stop worrying about your aws IDs - Auto discovery of resources through tags
-* Filtering tags through regex
+* Filter monitored resources through regex
 * Automatic adding of tag labels to metrics
-* One prometheus metric with resource information (e.g. elasticsearch version or elb tags) which is easy groupable via prometheus
-* Allows to set nil values of cloudwatch to 0.
-This allows building elb availability metrics more easily.
+* Allows to export 0 even if cloudwatch returns nil

 ## Configuration File